imvinaytajane/C-Basic-Program/README.md

 # C-Basic-Program

-This Repository Consist of Small Programs made in c Langauge
+This Repository Consist of Minor Programs made in c Langauge